 Appliances were also chosen with capacity in mind.
 Paired refrigerators with stacked freezer drawers blend in with the cabinetry and give the couple plenty of space to stock up on food for a house full of guests.
 A pullout cabinet beside the refrigerators makes use of an awkward space.
 The slender dimensions of the unit make it ideal for storing small containers and bottles.

-The homeowners worked closely with a designer to create storage for everything from spices and packaged foods to baking sheets and oversize pots.
+The homeowners worked closely with a designer to create storage for everything like spices, packaged foods, baking sheets, and oversize pots.
 A flip-up door keeps the microwave above the oven out of sight when not in use, and side-by-side pullout pantries near the oven more than make up for the lost storage space.

 While they were going for a contemporary feel, the homeowners also wanted the kitchen to be a warm, comfortable place, so they opted for wood-look cabinetry.
 Zebrawood (named for its dark stripes on a light background) was their first choice, but it was also a budget buster, so they went with custom cabinetry finished with a faux-zebrawood laminate.
 To keep the look of the cabinetry simple, the couple used few door pulls, opting instead for push mechanisms, which make it easy to open the sleek cabinets and access their contents.

 The homeowners matched the modern feel of their cabinetry with a sleek faucet and water-filtration system.
 An LED ring built into the faucet lights the sink at night, and slim rectangular metal bars embedded in the concrete countertop create an integrated drainboard, eliminating the need to have and store a bulky ancillary drainboard.

 The two-drawer dishwasher cuts water and energy use because the family often only needs to run one drawer at a time.
 Covering the dishwasher drawers with panels that match the cabinetry minimized the amount of visible stainless steel and boosted the kitchen's warmth factor.